Firefox

 1 Browser containers

 This is hard to explain, but hands-down one of my favourite features of Firefox.
 I use it constantly.
-Please do stay tuned for this slightly boring explanation because it will make life better.
+I recommend staying tuned in for this slightly boring explanation because it makes life better.
 The shortest version is that containers are Private Browsing mode revised and improved.

-Currently, containers only work smoothly for Firefox, and no other browser gets it right as far as I know.
+Currently, containers only work smoothly for Firefox, and no other browser gets it right as far as I know; so they are a killer feature.
 Firefox multi-account-containers compartmentalize our different online activities from each other so that each website lives in its own solipsist universe.
 Go and download that add-in right now.

 The browser containers have obvious privacy implications, in that they better segregate my different activities from each other.
 At the bare minimum, keeping a container called “work” and one called “personal” is probably a good idea.
 Then, from the perspective of the websites I visit, the “work” persona and the “personal” one are different users.
 (Or at least, more different — they can still tell the traffic comes from the same VPN exit node and make some guesses, of course).
 Unlike private browsing mode, though, all the add-ins work, browser history is preserved, password managers connect and so on.
 I can stay logged in to a site across sessions etc. This configuration gives me control of my identity, still, while limiting the amount of control third parties have.